Dindigul Junction railway station

+Dindigul Junction railway station (station code: DG) is an NSG–3 category Indian railway station in Madurai railway division of Southern Railway zone.
+The station serves the city of Dindigul, located in Dindigul district of the Indian state of Tamil Nadu.

 History

-Dindigul was major junction point right from metre-gauge era in Great South Indian Railway.
+Dindigul was major junction point right from metre-gauge era.
 Metre-gauge routes to Coimbatore Junction railway, Tiruchirappalli Junction and Madurai Junction.
 In 1990s, the first broad-gauge line was established by Karur and Madurai broad-gauge track.

 The line between Madurai and Dindigul was a metre-gauge and broad-gauge parallel lines.
 After gauge conversion between Chennai Egmore and Madurai, Palani route was the sole metre-gauge section in the entire western Tamil Nadu.
 Around 2012, Dindigul–Palani section was converted into broad gauge, Chennai Palani Express commenced its service.
 The Dindigul to Palani railway line was electrified in 2022.